findsorguk/lawdi-publication/romanello/index.md

 ## [Matteo Romanello]()

-Canonical citations are the standard way of citing primary sources (i.e. the ancient texts) in Classics: the ability to read them, that is knowing what the various abbreviations therein used stand for, is part of the early training of any classicist.
-Having an expert system to capture automatically these citations and their meaning is one of the aims of the project of which the research presented in this paper is part: this issue has been relatively long known [@crane_cyberinfrastructure_2009, 26] but only recently tackled and therefore not yet solved [@romanello_singap; @Romanello2013].
+Canonical citations are the standard way of citing primary sources (i.e., the ancient texts) in Classics: the ability to read them, which requires knowing what numerous abbreviations stand for, is part of the early training of any classicist.
+Having an expert system to capture automatically these citations and their meaning is one of the aims of the project of which the research presented in this paper is part.
+The desire for such a system has existed for a considerable amount of time [@crane_cyberinfrastructure_2009, 26] but has yet to be solved [@romanello_singap; @Romanello2013].

-Such a system has great potential both for scholars in Classics and for the study of Classics as a discipline: capturing the citations of ancient texts that are contained in journal articles, commentaries, monographs and other secondary sources, allows us, for example, to track over time how and how much such texts were studied, an essential piece of information for a data-driven study of the discipline and its evolution.
+Such a system has great potential both for scholars in Classics and for the study of Classics as a discipline: capturing the citations of ancient texts that are contained in journal articles, commentaries, monographs and other secondary sources, allows us, for example, to track over time how and how often texts were studied, essential pieces of information for a data-driven study of the discipline and its evolution.

 Another possible use of the system is to display related bibliographic